Bikini Atoll: Nuclear testing program

 The weapons testing began with the Operation Crossroads series in July 1946.
 The Baker test's radioactive contamination of all the target ships was the first case of immediate, concentrated radioactive fallout from a nuclear explosion.
 Chemist Glenn T. Seaborg, the longest-serving chairman of the Atomic Energy Commission, called Baker "the world's first nuclear disaster."
 This was followed by a series of later tests that left the islands of the atoll contaminated with enough radioactivity, particularly caesium-137, to contaminate food grown in the soil.

 A third nuclear test called Charlie was called off after the first two.
 These were the last tests in Bikini Atoll until 1954, when it was chosen as the location for Operation Castle series.
-The first shot Bravo, had a higher yield then expected to due an unexpected Lithium-7 reaction.
+The first shot Bravo, had a higher yield than expected to due an unexpected Lithium-7 reaction.
 This along with freak weather occurrences caused the fallout to spread much further than anticipated, affecting neighbouring atolls and the Japanese fishing boat Daigo Fukuryū Maru.